Student Spotlight: Xiaolu (Lucy) Wang

 I understand you've been involved in some of CU-CIRTL's future faculty programming.
 Can you please elaborate on your participation in these programs?

 My participation in CU-CIRTL programs started with attending the Future Professor Institute: Advancing Diversity in the Academy symposium last summer.
 I learned so much not only about diversity, but also about the cultures and values of my fellow Cornellians.
 Enlightened from this experience, I applied and was admitted to the graduate Intergroup Dialogue Project and had memorable moments learning from the other 15 scholars.
 The sharing among participants made me reflect on my identity from new angles.
 I discovered new and valuable parts of myself and others.
 The infusion of new values pushes me to step up and speak louder, with more confidence and empathy.
 I have also joined a few lunch/dinner discussions on academic job search, diversity, and mentorship.
-I currently serve as a Graduate Research and Teaching Fellow under the Center for Teaching Excellence, a program closely tied with CIRTL.
+I currently serve as a Graduate Research and Teaching Fellow under the Center for Teaching Innovation, a program closely tied with CIRTL.

 What are the benefits of participating in teaching professional development programs like these while in graduate school?